 Once an Alien, One May Wonder —Always an Alien?

-Have you ever been an alien?
-I have — a registered, certified alien.
+Have you ever seen an alien?
+If you saw me a few years ago, you have; I was a registered, certified alien.
 There may be reason to doubt, but, no, not the extra-terrestrial kind.
-As a single American for four years in Mexico, and as a wife, then mother, for 28 years in the Philippines, I was a resident alien.
-I needed to continually…
+As a single American for four years in Mexico, and as a wife, then mother, for 28 years in the Philippines,…

 O What Peace We Often Forfeit, O What Needless Pain We Bear